durable-ist/autonomous_landing_uav/README.md

-## Test Description
+## Code Description

-## Running the code
+##### fsm.py

+This is the main file where it's implemented the high level Smach.
+The code works as follow: when a marker is tracked, the state changes to the landing sequence state.
+It will only exit this state, if the UAV has landed sucessfully or if it stops tracking the marker.

+##### follow_UGV.py

+When the state machine enters the landing sequence state, it creates an instance of the class "Publisher".
+This class stores all the measurements for the currently observed markers ("/fiducials_transforms" topic) which after some processing, are used as inputs of the PID controller.

+##### PID.py

+Three independent PI controllers were implemented for the the movement on each axis.

+NOTE: On pages 38 and 39 of the report, one can find a detailed description of the code.

+## Launch Instructions

-Run the following launch file to run thr mavros node, the realsense node, the aruco detection node, and the necessary transforms:
+Run the following launch file to run the mavros node, the realsense node, the aruco detection node, and the necessary transforms:
 ```
 $ roslaunch transforms.launch
 ```